 There are multiple ways of backing up Home Assistant, and you can even have your backups automatically uploaded to Google Drive and other cloud storage providers.
 Setting up an automated backup task should be one of the first things you do, right after installing Home Assistant on your Raspberry Pi.
 It is never too early to start backing up your Home Assistant configuration.

-Avoid these microSD cards
+Avoid these microSD cards for the Raspberry Pi

-Additionally, when buying microSD cards from an untrustworthy source you will probably also have issues when it comes to replacing the card under warranty.
+Additionally, when buying microSD cards from an untrustworthy source, you will probably also have issues when it comes to replacing the card under warranty.
 Save yourself the headache and only go with well-known and recommended brands.

 The best microSD cards for Home Assistant

 The Home Assistant developers recommend you go with an Application Class 2 rated microSD card.
-While that is certainly good advice I’m going to take it one step further and recommend you buy an endurance microSD card.
-Endurance microSD cards are built to be used in dashcams and security cameras.
+While that is certainly good advice, I’m going to take it one step further and recommend you buy an endurance microSD card.
+Endurance microSD cards are meant to be used in dashcams and security cameras.
 Just like Home Assistant does when running on a Raspberry Pi, those cameras are continuously writing to the microSD card.

 SanDisk MAX Endurance and Samsung PRO Endurance

 The SanDisk MAX Endurance beats the Samsung PRO Endurance in terms of write speed, overall endurance, and warranty.
 While the Samsung PRO Endurance might be slightly cheaper, I would always opt for more endurance.
 Especially if you are planning on using the Raspberry Pi for more than a couple of months.

 Cheaper microSD cards for Home Assistant